 Information technology, or IT, refers to anything involving computer-based information.
-Because IT is so broad, there are many diverse careers in IT.
-IT jobs range from software developers to computer analysts to systems administrators to customer service technicians.
+Because the IT industry is so broad, it offers many diverse career tracks.
+The scope of IT jobs can range from roles such as software developers to computer analysts to systems administrators to customer service technicians.

 If you are applying for an IT job outside of the United States, you will likely need to submit a CV instead of a resume.
-Unlike a resume, a CV can be longer than one page: usually they are about two pages long.
-It typically includes information related to your education, work experience, research, publications, and other achievements.
+Unlike a resume, a CV can be longer than one page: usually they are at least two pages long.
+An international IT CV typically includes information related to your education, work experience, research, publications, and other achievements.

 Make sure you know what to include in your international CV so that you impress employers and show that you are right for the job.